derek-knox/Coding-For-Designers/README.md

 *A Prerequisite for Learning and Talking Code*

-Coding for Designers is a work-in-process book that demystifies coding relative to concepts designers are already familiar with.
+Coding for Designers is a work-in-progress book that demystifies coding relative to concepts that designers are already familiar with.
 This book adds the framing that is lacking in virtually all learn-to-code resources.
-The goal of this book is to instill a mental model that helps designers better grasp coding concepts faster with deeper and more intuitive understanding.
-Empower yourself to better learn, grasp, and talk code today.
+The goal of this book is to instill a mental model that helps designers learn coding concepts faster, more deeply, and more intuitively.
+Empower yourself to better learn and talk code today.

 [CodingForDesignersBook.com](http://codingfordesignersbook.com/) by [derekknox.com](http://www.derekknox.com)